-A dream came true for Regina’s 17-year-old Thomas Ireland when he participated at the Blue Jays Baseball Academy Tournament 12 event under the watchful eyes of Hall-of-Famer Roberto Alomar last week.
+A dream came true for Regina’s 17-year-old Thomas Ireland when he participated at the Blue Jays Baseball Academy Tournament 12 under the watchful eyes of Hall-of-Famer Roberto Alomar.

 Ireland and four other young players from Saskatchewan were among the best 140 Canadian amateur baseball players chosen to perform at Rogers Centre in front of pro and college scouts from across Canada and the United States.
 Alomar was a tournament commissioner.

 For Ireland, representing Regina on the Blue Jays’ home turf was a once-in-a-lifetime experience.

 “It’s something that you dream about your whole life,” Thomas said after his return from Toronto.

 “Honestly, it feels kind of unworthy almost because all these great players past and present have played on this field and now I am getting the shot to play where they played and stand where they stood.
 It’s very surreal.
 And it’s nothing that I’ll ever forget.”

 Rob Cherepuschak is one of Ireland’s coaches at Regina’s Martin Academy.
 He is not surprised Ireland made it into the tournament.

 “He is a real competitor,” said Cherepuschak.
 “He has high expectations of himself and at times high expectations of those around him, too, probably two ingredients in high-level athletes.

 “He is a left-handed pitcher who throws anywhere between 84 and 87 miles an hour.
 That’s pretty good for a guy just starting out his Grade 12 year.”

 The annual Tournament 12 has been a stepping stone for young baseball talent since 2013, with 90 former participants being drafted by Major League Baseball organizations and over 300 receiving college scholarships, according to an email from the Toronto Blue Jays Baseball Club.